Synerise/ios-sdk/README.md

 This method requires `CreateClientContext`

 #### `Profile.registerClient(success:failure:)`
-Register new Client with email or phone (depending on context model), password and optional data.
+Register new client with an email with activation, with email without activation or with a phone (depending on context model), password and optional data.
-This method requires `RegisterClientContext`
+This method requires `RegisterClientContext(context:sucess:failure:)`

 #### `Profile.activateAccount(email:success:failure:)`
 Activates client's account.